eternaldemon/Interfacing-Sensors/Raspberry Pi/DHT11/Read_Me.md

-# **Interfacing DHT11 Humidity and Temperature Sensor Module with Raspberry Pi 3 a/b**
+# **Interfacing DHT11 Humidity and Temperature Sensor Module with Raspberry Pi 3 (any version)**

+**NOTE: Be sure to download and install the Adafruit_DHT library to run this sensor properly**

+The link to the library is https://github.com/adafruit/Adafruit_Python_DHT

 The Code to run for the sensor is given in the python file (.py).